AD-SDL/polybot-web-service/README.md

 `pip install -e .`

-There is one exception: The Argonne Data Cloud SDK is not yet installable via Pip.
+Once installed, you may need to create an account with the [Argonne Discovery Cloud (ADC)](https://stage.discoverycloud.anl.gov/) and use the login token to authenticate with the web service.
-You must clone it from https://github.com/AD-SDL/adc-rdm-sdk/ (private repo) then install the package with [Poetry](https://python-poetry.org/).
+See the ADC SDK for [more details](https://github.com/AD-SDL/adc-rdm-sdk).

 ## Running Polybot

-The web service is built from three smaller services.
+The web service is built from two smaller services.

 - Redis: Launch Redis as normal: `redis-server`
 - AI planner: Launch using the CLI: `polybot planner opt_spec.json`